sjcmathssoc/sjcmathssoc.github.io/pages/executive-committees.md

     }
 </style>

 Listed below are the executive committees of the mathematics society over the years.
-The list is sadly incomplete.

 ## 2025-26